 The federal government is spending about $30.5 million annually to fight the problem, and even more funds have been requested in the years farm bill.
 You may live in one of the 35 states that have feral hogs, and you now have found yourself in need of an ATN thermal or night vision device to help in the effort to control the growing hog population that is spreading across the country.

 Our ProStaff Ambassador, Gene Wisnewski, sat down to write up an article series to help our #ATNNation get started in your hog control efforts.
-These Hog Hunting tips & tricks will assist you in your efforts to get into the population control game; in turn, he hopes to help alleviate some of the problems created by this invasive species.
+These Hog Hunting tips and wild hog hunting techniques will assist you in your efforts to get into the population control game; in turn, he hopes to help alleviate some of the problems created by this invasive species.

 First Things First, You Must Scout Your Property

 The USDA National Wildlife Research Center estimates at least 35 states have a wild hog population, and this is where your scouting for swine will start.
 Each state’s Department of Natural Resources will have data on the hog populations in their state.
 This information can be used to find the counties with the highest population per acre.
 I have found this valuable information is where your search for a huntable hog populations should begin.

 Social media is also a great place to search and find areas with population problems.
 You may find a hunting club that wants the troublesome critters removed, or a farmer could be asking for help because they may have suffered monetary damages from the local hog population.

 Hunting websites and apps with aerial photographs are helpful for finding creek/riverbeds that hogs love to live by, or nearby fields and hardwoods for locating their food sources.
 Many of these resources will also provide contact information to inquire about permissions to hunt on those lands.
 Once permission is obtained or a lease of land purchased, it is now time to get your boots on the ground and scout the actual area.